drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 \ipa{/f s z ʃ ʒ/}) tended to make more misclassifications to trials with (non-target) fricative stimuli, compared to trials with non-fricative stimuli (the broad vertical stripe near the middle of the matrix, which is darker in its upper and lower thirds).
-However, the classifiers’ ability to make these basic discriminations of voiced versus voiceless stop consonants or fricatives versus non-fricatives is still rather poor (e.g., the \ipa{/b/} classifier marks 19% of \ipa{/p/} trials as \ipa{/b/}, and only 41% of \ipa{/b/} trials as
+However, the classifiers’ abilities to make these basic discriminations of voiced versus voiceless stop consonants or fricatives versus non-fricatives is still rather poor (e.g., the \ipa{/b/} classifier marks 19% of \ipa{/p/} trials as \ipa{/b/}, and only 41% of \ipa{/b/} trials as